-- Start early: Register for ASHG 2022 as soon as possible so that your customized letter of invitation can be generated.
+- Start early: Register for ASHG 2023 as soon as possible so that your customized letter of invitation can be generated.
+Registration opens May 5!

 - Apply for your visa four (4) to six (6) months before traveling.
 You should provide your entire trip itinerary, including travel to any countries other than the United States, at the time of visa application.

 - If completing your travel plans is contingent upon early approval of the visa application, specify this at the time of the application.

 - Provide proof of scientific status (e.g., proof that you submitted an abstract for the meeting).
 Do not wait until you receive notification that your abstract submission has been accepted before applying for a visa.
 If your abstract presents new information and follows the rules and guidelines, it will most likely be accepted and programmed.

 - Bring your English-language resume or CV with a list of published articles and research topics to the U.S. consulate/embassy interview.

 - Provide evidence that you intend to return to your country of residence.
 This includes such information as: